5 min read

 Knowing what to say or do regarding change can be difficult for many team leaders.
 In preparing for change, consider enrolling in a change management program to equip you with best practices, tools, and techniques for leading change on your team.
 This type of program is where you learn from an experienced facilitator and have the support of fellow leaders is where you will find the confidence you need to prepare for and lead change effectively.

 Part of preparing for change is being ready to answer the one question on every employee's mind, “Why is this necessary?”
-In addition to addressing why make a list of the questions, you think your team will have and craft your response.
-In doing so, you will feel more confident to address questions as they arise.
+In addition to addressing why, make a list of the questions you think your team will have and craft your responses.
+According to Satir's Change Model, being prepared for the "resistance" stage—when employees are likely to question and challenge the change—will help you feel more confident to address questions as they arise.

 Communication is vital when it comes to change.
 When done well, it helps employees understand the advantages, how the transition will impact them, how they can contribute, and the benefits they will see from the change.
 Wendy Barnes, SVP & CHRO Palo Alto Networks, agrees, "It's critical to have a clear vision of the end-state to get everyone moving in the right direction.
 That helps you crystalize the rationale for the change so you can effectively communicate it to everyone who needs to know and get the right stakeholders involved from the start."